CLOUDS INCREASE THIS AFTERNOON, SPOTTY SHOWERS POSSIBLE

 TONIGHT: Cloudy skies.
 A few showers possible.
 Continued cool.
 LOW: 41

 TUESDAY: Overcast skies.
-Scattered showers.
+Isolated showers... mainly NORTH.
 Cool and brisk.
 Frost possible at NIGHT.
-HIGH: 51 LOW: 37
+HIGH: 51 LOW: 38

 THURSDAY: Clouds thicken.
 Rain develops by evening.
-Increasing breezes.
-HIGH: 58 LOW: 47
+Turning breezy.
+HIGH: 58 LOW: 48

 SATURDAY: Cloudy with more rain.
 Gusty winds.
 HIGH: 53 LOW: 45